GitLab CI/CD Functions

 Specify delegated outputs

-Instead of specifying output names and types, outputs can be entirely delegated to a sub-step.
-The outputs returned by the sub-step are returned by your step.
-The delegate keyword in the step definition determines which sub-step outputs are returned by the step.
+Instead of specifying output names and types, outputs can be entirely delegated to a specific step.
+The outputs returned by the step are returned by your function.
+The delegate keyword in the function definition determines which step outputs are returned by the function.

-For example, the following step returns outputs returned by the random-generator.
+For example, the following function returns outputs returned by the random_gen function.

 spec: